 Au Pairs will be assisted whenever necessary during their stay by the agency staff.
 It's worth noting that if placements with host families do not work out, due to differences in lifestyles, views, or any other reason, your agencies will help set up an alternate arrangement.
 This may include finding a new host family for the au pair, ensuring that they have a pleasant stay.

-World Au Pair Travel Guides
+Au Pair Jobs Abroad Guides

-Au Pair Programs
+Au Pair Overseas Programs

 Au Pair FAQ's